syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ## Radial Tree Layout

 The Radial Tree layout arranges nodes on a virtual concentric circles around a root node.
 Sub-trees formed by the branching of child nodes are located radially around the child nodes.
 This arrangement results in an ever-expanding concentric arrangement with radial proximity to the root node, indicating the node level in the hierarchy.
-If no root node is set, the algorithm automatically considers one of the diagram nodes as the root node.
+When no root node is set, the algorithm automatically considers one of the Diagram nodes as the root node.

 To arrange nodes in a radial tree structure, you need to set the `type` property of layout as radial tree.
 The following code illustrates how to arrange the nodes in a radial tree structure.

 {% highlight js %}

-//Initialize data source
+//Initializes data source
 var data = [{
     Id: "parent",
     ImageUrl: "images/Clayton.png"